xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

     A linear state is a state that is entered only through one predecessor state, i.e. it has only one entry.

-                                                   .---> ...
+                                           .--->
                                           /
-                        ... --[ operation ]--->( 0 )---> ...
+                      ----[ op(i) ]--->( i )--->

-                Figure 1: The concept of a linear state.
+                Figure 3: The concept of a linear state.

 Since there is only one predecessor state to a linear state, the SCR can be derived from the SCR at the predecessor and the single operation at the entry of the linear state itself.
-Let 'j' denote the predecessor state of 'i'.
+Let 'k' denote the predecessor state of 'i'.
+Then, the characteristic equation for a linear state demonstrates the development of the SCR
-Then,

-                     SCR(i) = op(i)(SCR(j))
+                     SCR(i) = op(i)(SCR(k))                                 (1)

-if 'j' is also a linear state with a single predecessor 'h', then the right hand of the above equation can be expanded to
+if 'k' is also a linear state with a single predecessor 'p', then the right hand of the above equation can be expanded to

-                     SCR(i) = op(i)( op(j)(SCR(h)))
+                     SCR(i) = op(i)(op(k)(SCR(p)))                          (2)

-Thus, the concatenation of operations op(i) and op(j) together with knowledge about the SCR in state 'h' makes it possible to determine the setting of SCR(i) upon exit without executing each operation along the state transitions.
-This function is called 'recipe' in the frame of these documents.
+Thus, the concatenation of operations op(i) and op(k) together with knowledge about the SCR in state 'k' makes it possible to determine the setting of SCR(i) without executing each operation along the state transitions.
+This concatenation can be continued along an arbitrary sequence of linear states.

+The process that allows to determine 'SCR(i)' upon exit without having to consider previous operations is defined in this document as 'recipe'.

-DEFINITION: R(i) -- Recipe
+DEFINITION: R(i,k) -- Recipe

-   A recipe 'R(i)' for a state 'i' describes the process to determine SCR(i) when the state has been entered.
-It maps
+   Given a state 'i' and its predecessor state 'k', a recipe 'R(i,k)' describes the process to determine 'SCR(i)' based on

+          * 'h(i)', the hidden variables of the current state,
+          * 'Aux', the setting of auxiliary registers

+   Or, briefly it implements

-                     ( s, SCR(h) ) ---> SCR(i)
+                  (h(i), Aux) ---> SCR(i)                                   (3)

-   where 's' is the current state including his registers.
-The 'SCR(h)' expresses the recipe's dependency on the setting of the SCR in some reference state 'h'.
+Hidden variables are, for example, the input position of the current stream, or the lexeme start position, or other members of the state machine.
+Auxiliary registers may contain data that has been stored in previous states.
+To express SCR(i,k) in equation (2) by means of a recipe, the setting of SCR(p) must have been stored in auxliary registers.

-   The essential idea of a recipe is that it can determine settings of the SCR for a state without relying on operations along the path.
+The mapping in (3) does not contain any direct reference to a predecessor state or its operations.
+This expresses essential idea of a recipe which is that it can determine settings of the SCR for a state without relying on operations along the path--except for storage in 'Aux'.
 It also contains enough information for successor states to determine their recipes.

-The simplest form of a recipe consists of an operation 'op(i)' together with its predecessor state 'h' providing the reference 'SCR(h)'.
-This simplest form can be considered a 'seed' for further recipes.
+The counterpart to linear states are 'mouth states' as defined below.

+DEFINITION: Mouth State

+    A mouth state is a state that is entered from more than one state.
+An example is depicted in figure 4.

+                     --->--.
+                            \
+                     --->----+---[ op(i) ]--( i )--->
+                            /
+                     --->--'

+                Figure 4: The concept of a mouth state.

+The characteristic equation for a mouth state expressing the development of the SCR is

+                      .' op(i)(SCR(p))  if entry from state 'p'
+                      |  op(i)(SCR(q))  if entry from state 'q'
+            SCR(i) = <   ...
+(4)
+                      |
+                      '. op(i)(SCR(z))  if entry from state 'z'

+or, in terms of recipies

+                      .'
+R(i,p)  if entry from state 'p'
+                      |  R(i,q)  if entry from state 'q'
+            SCR(i) = <   ...
+(5)
+                      |
+                      '.
+R(i,z)  if entry from state 'z'

+The state from where the state is entered is only determined at run-time.
+Thus, the value of 'SCR(i)' in a mouth state cannot be determined from considering the state machine alone.
+Also, if the mouth state's behavior needs to be expressed through the incoming SCRs, then the single-entry approach is no longer possible.
+The characteristic equation (2) imposes a multi-entry approach for a state description.

+If a recipe is to be defined for a mouth state, then it may be necessary to store content in auxiliary registers upon entry.

 For that however, the 'SCR(h)' must be determined.

 DEFINITION: Determined SCR(i)